aaronbatalion/aaronbatalion.com/content/contact/_index.md

 +++

-Want me to speak at your event?
+Want me to speak at your event?<br/>
 <a href="mailto:aaron+speaking@batalion.com">Email me here</a>

-Want to talk about your startup?
+Want to talk about your startup?<br/>
 <a href="mailto:aaron+startups@batalion.com">Email me here</a>

 <br />